-And before you know it, your web visitor’s 15 seconds are up, they’ve hit the back button and they’re gone.
+And before you know it, your web visitor’s 15 seconds are up and they’re gone.

 Not just a sales assistant

-To best illustrate what Above the Fold looks like, I’m going to take you through the Home pages of 4 websites run by solo entrepreneurs who work in the events-related field.
+To best illustrate what Above the Fold looks like, I’m going to take you through the Home pages of four websites run by online solopreneurs who work in the events-related field.
 Together, you’ll see just how important not wasting your Home page is.

-I’ll be assessing each website on 4 criteria:
+I’ll be assessing each website on four criteria: